nv-rliu/neo4j-gnn-llm-example/README.md

 ### Other requirements
 Install all required libraries in `requirements.txt`.
+Populate `db.env` file with your local Neo4j URI and username and password.
 Additionally, make sure huggingface-cli authentications are set up for using relevant (Llama2, Llama3) models.